Optical disc packaging: Q Pack

-Digipak/digipack
+Digipak

-A "digipak" or "digipack" (generic term) is a rectangular cardboard package with one or more plastic trays capable of holding a disc attached to the inside.
+A digipak or digipack (generic term) is a rectangular cardboard package with one or more plastic trays capable of holding a disc attached to the inside.
 There are variations where the disc(s) sit on a hub or spindle inside and come in various sizes.
-A digipak-style case is a common alternative to the somewhat brittle jewel case.
-Although they are less vulnerable to cracking than a jewel case, the disc tray inside the package is still made of the same brittle plastic so is prone to cracking and the teeth of the tray hub breaking if the package is crushed.
+A digipak-style case is a common alternative to the jewel case.
+The term digipak was once a trademarked name but is no longer active as of March 2020 according to the United States Patent and Trademark Office.